wildlyinaccurate/wildlyinaccurate.github.io/_posts/2012-08-02-there-s-something-about-ruby-.markdown

 published: false
 author: Joseph Wynn
 ---

-<p>I'm a PHP developer by profession.</p>
+I'm a PHP developer by profession.

-<p>Right tool for the right job - I use Python and Ruby for various tasks.</p>
+Right tool for the right job - I use Python and Ruby for various tasks.

-<p>I don't know what it is, but I keep going back to Ruby.
-It just feels right.</p>
+I don't know what it is, but I keep going back to Ruby.
+It just feels right.